emptycoder/shape-fp/docs/list.md

 ## get

-The `get` method return the items that the list contains.
+The `get` method returns the array of items contained by the `List` instance.

 ```typescript
 assert.deepEqual(